ahmedmabdi/ECS/README.md

 - **High Availability & Resilience**
   - Add NAT Gateway in AZ2 for fault tolerance
   - Enable Multi-AZ RDS for failover and resilience
+  - Use Aurora over RDS for high performance, scalability and better durability

 ---
 ## Demo